 - The flatback is an omnivore, feeding on a variety of prey including sea cucumbers, jellies, soft corals, shrimp, crabs, molluscs, fish, and seaweed.
 Learn more about their diet.

 - They are listed as Vulnerable under the Australian Commonwealth’s Endangered Species Protection Act.
 They are listed as data deficient by the IUCN Red List.

 The flatback has the smallest geographic range of the seven sea turtle species.
 Their distribution is restricted to tropical regions of the continental shelf and coastal waters of Northern Australia, Southern Indonesia, and Southern Papua New Guinea.
 They do not have an oceanic phase or undertake long, open ocean migrations like other sea turtles, and are usually found in waters less than 200 feet in depth.

 Breeding and nesting only occur in Australia with the largest concentration of females nesting on Crab Island in the NE Gulf of Carpentaria in Queensland.
 Primary nesting beaches are distributed from East to West across Queensland, the Northern Territory, and Western Australia.

-Threats to this species include direct harvest for meat and eggs, incidental capture in fishing gear, destruction of nesting beaches from coastal development, pollution, and destruction of feeding habitat (coral reefs and shallow nearshore areas).
+Threats to this species include direct harvest for meat and eggs, entanglement in fishing gear, destruction of nesting beaches from coastal development, pollution, and destruction of feeding habitat (coral reefs and shallow nearshore areas).
 Dingos and foxes once posed a significant threat to their nests but thanks to predator control programs, this threat has been greatly reduced.